Premier League final day 2023: Fixtures, relegation battle and how to watch

 Kick-off times and TV schedule

-All games will kick off at 4.30pm with Everton vs Bournemouth and Leicester vs West Ham on Sky Sports Main Event and Sky Sports Premier League.
+All games will kick off at 4.30pm with Everton vs Bournemouth and Leicester vs West Ham on Sky Sports Main Event and Sky Sports Premier League, respectively.

 Leeds United vs Tottenham will be on BT Sport 1.